indeox/infiniscroll/README.md

 |
 ```

+## Reordering

+Another challenging scenrio occurs when the list order changes.
+It *should* be catered for the by on-screen height changing code as we will fix to an onscreen item.

+## Anchor removal

+Items being removed is not problem unless the item is onscreen.
+In this scenario, we will choose the best available candidate *down* the list from the first onscreen, so that the offset from the start of the list is maintained.

 ## Focus

 The scroller should be agnostic of the content inside it, which includes form elements and other interactive UI.